khofstadter/bcmi.khofstadter.com/_posts/2019-10-26-festival-of-ideas-performance-2019.md

 - to deepen the meditation, I think you should focus you listening on the static/monotone elements of the soundscape, the digital shaman drumming (speakers).

-- eyes closed is prefered
+- eyes closed is preferred

 - no intent - no journey :)

 - would be great if you can draw your 'visions' after the performance

-( video asap )
+Presentation video is being edited.

 <br>
 <br>